MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_filehandler.md

 ### SetLabel function
 Sets the sensitivity label to the file.
 Changes won't be written to the file until CommitAsync is called.
 Privileged and Auto method allows the API to override any existing label
-Throws [JustificationRequiredError](class_mip_justificationrequirederror.md) when setting the label requires the operation to be justified (via the labelingOptions parameter).
+Throws [JustificationRequiredError](#classmip_1_1JustificationRequiredError) when setting the label requires the operation to be justified (via the labelingOptions parameter).

 ### DeleteLabel function
 Deletes the sensitivity label from the file.
 Changes won't be written to the file until CommitAsync is called.
 Privileged and Auto method allows the API to override any existing label
-Throws [JustificationRequiredError](class_mip_justificationrequirederror.md) when setting the label requires the operation to be justified (via the labelingOptions parameter).
+Throws [JustificationRequiredError](undefined) when setting the label requires the operation to be justified (via the labelingOptions parameter).

 ### SetProtection function
 Sets either custom or template-based permissions (according to protectionDescriptor->GetProtectionType) to the file.
+Changes won't be written to the file until CommitAsync is called.

+### SetProtection function
+Sets protection on a document using an existing protection handler.
 Changes won't be written to the file until CommitAsync is called.

 ### RemoveProtection function